vemel/boto3_type_annotations/docs/README.md

 ### Explicit type annotations

-`mypy` correctly resolves types from `boto3-stubs`, but auto-complete in your IDE probably does not fully support overloaded functions, so methods and arguments auto-complete will not be very useful.
+Automatic type discovery is too stressful for PyCharm and does not work in VSCode.
+So implicit type annotations support has been removed as it is not useful.

-To help IDE to resolve types correctly, you can set types explicitly.
+To get full advantage of `boto3-stubs`, you can set types explicitly.

 ```python
 import boto3